Check kiting

-Check kiting or cheque kiting (spelled differently in American and British English spelling) is a form of check fraud, involving taking advantage of the float to make use of non-existent funds in a checking or other bank account.
-In this way, instead of being used as a negotiable instrument, checks are misused as a form of unauthorized credit.
+Check kiting or cheque kiting (American and British English, respectively) is a form of bank check fraud, involving taking advantage of the float provided by a bank to make use of non-existent funds in a checking or other bank account.
+Thus, instead of being used as intended, as a negotiable instrument, checks are misused to source (and manage the flow and timing of) a form of unauthorized, unsecured, and illegal credit.

 History of the term

 The term "check kiting" first came into use in the 1920s.
 It stemmed from a 19th century practice of issuing IOUs and bonds without any collateral.
 That practice became known as "flying a kite", as there was nothing to support the loan besides air.

 Description and varieties

 Kiting is commonly defined as intentionally writing a check for a value greater than the account balance from an account in one bank, then writing a check from another account in another bank, also with non-sufficient funds, with the second check serving to cover the non-existent funds from the first account.

 The purpose of check kiting is to falsely inflate the balance of a checking account in order to allow written checks to clear that would otherwise bounce.
 If the account is not planned to be replenished, then the fraud is colloquially known as paper hanging.

 If writing a check with insufficient funds is done with the expectation they will be covered by payday it is called playing the float.

 Some forms of check fraud involve the use of a second bank or a third party, often a place of retail, in order to delay the absence of funds in a transactional account on the day the check is due to clear at the bank.
 Such acts are frequently committed by bankrupt or temporarily unemployed individuals or small businesses seeking emergency loans, by start-up businesses or other struggling businesses seeking interest-free financing while intending to make good on their balances, or by pathological gamblers who have the expectation of depositing funds upon winning.
 It has also been used by those who have some genuine funds in interest-bearing accounts, but who artificially inflate their balances to increase the interest paid by their banks.
 Criminals have taken advantage of the check float to pass fraudulent checks through solicited users of online auctions.